Life As a Rough Carpenter

 - Iron Worker

-In 2016, there was an estimated number of 1,025,600 jobs in the United States for Rough Carpenter.
+In the United States, there were 1,025,600 jobs for Rough Carpenter in 2016.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 83,800 new jobs for Rough Carpenter by 2026.
-There will be an estimated 104,400 positions for Rough Carpenter per year.
+Due to new job openings and attrition, there will be an average of 104,400 job openings in this field each year.

 The states with the most job growth for Rough Carpenter are Utah, Colorado, and Oregon.
 Watch out if you plan on working in Maine, New Mexico, or Vermont.
 These states have the worst job growth for this type of profession.